 Wood Crates with Dividers

 Like Mr. Rohwedder and his quest to make bread even better, Valley Box Company wanted to make something that people use every day better.
-Of course, we’re talking about packaging!
-While wood crates are pretty cool to begin with, there’s always room to be even cooler.
-Adding Valley Box dividers can help take your packaging to that next level.
-Besides having the appearance of sliced bread, Valley Box dividers share other traits such as time-savings, improved quality and even cost savings.
+Of course, we’re talking about the wood crates!
+While wood crates are pretty cool, to begin with, there’s always room to be even cooler.
+Adding Valley Box dividers can help take your wood crates to the next level.
+Besides having the appearance of sliced bread, Valley Box dividers share other traits such as time savings, improved quality, and even cost savings.

-These vertical dividers help organize the contents of the packaging quickly and neatly, while eliminating the need to perform other packing by hand.
+These vertical dividers help organize the contents of the wood crates quickly and neatly while eliminating the need to perform another packing by hand.
 This saves time.
 There’s no need to measure anything either, as the dividers are precise and will only hold exactly what it was designed to hold.
 The design makes packing so simple that now even inexperienced packers can accomplish the job.

 Each individual “slice” holds your product in place while protecting it from possible damages that could occur during transit.
 This means the quality of the end-product is improved because products are packaged right the first time and are not being "pressed down" or over/under packed avoiding damages during transit.

 We mentioned the time savings during packing and the improved quality of the end product, any savvy business person will recognize that there are more cost savings associated with that.

 When you add internal dividers to your wood crate you improve the packing time which allows labor to be used elsewhere.
 Distribution of labor force can save money by allowing more products to be manufactured or applying available labor to other tasks.